International Narcotics Control Board: History

 The Board has predecessors since the League of Nations.
-Following the 1909 Shanghai International Opium Commission, an International Opium Convention was adopted in 1925 and established the Permanent Central Opium Board (PCOB) which started its work in 1928.
+Following the 1909 Shanghai International Opium Commission, the Second International Opium Convention was adopted in 1925 and established the Permanent Central Opium Board (PCOB) which started its work in 1928.
 Later on, the 1931 Convention created the Drug Supervisory Body to gather estimates, in complement of the PCOB.

 After the dissolution of the League of Nations in 1946, the Lake Success Protocol Amending the Agreements, Conventions and Protocols on Narcotic Drugs transferred the powers and mandate of both Permanent Central Opium Board and Drug Supervisory Board to a specially-created joint body to administer the estimate system.
-The functions of both bodies were merged into the current INCB in 1961 with the adoption of the Single Convention on Narcotic Drugs, but the INCB only started its work in 1968 when the Single Convention entered into force.
+The functions of both bodies were merged into the current INCB with the adoption of the Single Convention on Narcotic Drugs in 1961, and those bodies were superseded when the INCB began its functions on March 2, 1968.

 Initially, the composition of the INCB under the Single Convention was strongly influenced by the 1946 Protocol.
 It inherited mechanisms of nomination from the League of Nations and Office International d'Hygiène Publique.

 The mandates and functions of the INCB were later complemented with the adoption of the Convention on Psychotropic Substances in 1971 and the UN Convention Against Illicit Traffic in Narcotic Drugs and Psychotropic Substances in 1988.

 Treaty mandates

 The drug control treaties mandates four international bodies: the Board, the World Health Organization, the Secretary-General of the United Nations (nowadays represented by the United Nations Office on Drugs and Crime), and the Commission on Narcotic Drugs.
-The Commission has power to influence drug control policy by advising other bodies and deciding how various substances will be controlled.
+The commission has power to influence drug control policy by advising other bodies and deciding how various substances will be controlled.
 Enforcement power lies in the mandate of each State Party to the Conventions.
 The Board has mostly a monitoring and surveillance role.